projectsophon/darkforest-local/builders_guide.md

 ## 2.1 Configure `darkforest.toml`

 - Duplicate the existing the `darkforest.toml` file.
-- Rename it `darkforest.local.toml`
+- Rename it `darkforest.localhost.toml`
   - *Note: The settings loader will [prefer](https://github.com/darkforest-eth/eth/blob/master/settings.ts#L260) a toml file that includes your network name over the one without.*
   - *If you want to deploy your .toml changes to production, put them in `darkforest.xdai.toml`.*

-- Add the following to `darkforest.local.toml`:
+- Add the following to `darkforest.localhost.toml`:

 ```toml
 # Add lvl9 admin planet at (0,0)